ortutay/decloud/README.md

 * Access controls, reputation, payment
 	* Based on credentials, do we grant access?
 	* Based on reputation, do we serve this request?
-	* Based on payment, do we serve this requset?
+	* Based on payment, do we serve this request?
 * Pass of to service

 Decloud clients send requests, and handle responses, in the following fashion: